JasonFilmlight/ExternalClientReviewSamples/README.md

 # ExternalClientReviewSamples

-This collection of scripts shows you how to upload to and sync metadata such as comments to/from popular media sharing services.
+This collection of scripts shows you how to use FLAPI to upload media and metadata (such as marker notes and comments) to/from popular media sharing services for virtual client reviews.

 ## Installation
 These examples will only work against the FLAPI distributed with `branch-dev-flapi-20` (internal name).
 A Filmlight staff member will advise you on how to install this build.